Noah2610/deathfloor/docs/DESIGN.md

 # Design notes
 ## General
+- Level reload key
+- Level reset at death / falling out of level

 - Room traversal
   After a short transition teleport player to new room. new room is seperate tmx / json, so different rooms can have different room sizes / camera settings / zoom level?

+- Camera
+  Limited by level borders

+- Player hitboxes:
+  Seperate hitboxes für solids and damage

 ### Player Movement
 - Jump
 - Walljump
 - Slide:
   Change hitbox and gain static velocity for duration of slide. spammable?
+- Be able to limit "jump_gravity" active duration to set amount of time after using jump or to when player has positive y velocity (so when he's falling it doesnt feel like everything is underwater).

 ### Environmental Animations
 - Animated Tiles (basic loop, ping pong, animation triggered by specific event)